 - Negligence.
 Maritime workers may be owed additional compensation for their claims if their repetitive stress injuries resulted from employer negligence.
 Common forms of negligence include forcing employees to hold awkward or stressful positions for too long, failing to teach proper lifting and carrying techniques, and skipping rest breaks during physically demanding tasks.

 If you have been diagnosed with a repetitive use injury, we can help you get the payment you deserve for your medical treatment and lost ability to earn a living.
-Fill out our quick online contact form to speak with a maritime injury lawyer at Hofmann & Schweitzer as soon as possible.
+Contact us online or call us directly at 212.465.8840 to schedule your free consultation with a maritime injury lawyer at Hofmann & Schweitzer.